ManoloFLTK/fltk/README.Wayland.txt

  Currently unsupported features
 -------------------------------

-* Complex text-input methods are not yet supported (but dead and compose keys are supported).
 * With Wayland, there is no way to know if a window is currently minimized, nor is there any way to unset minimization on this window.
 Consequently, Fl_Window::show() of a minimized window does nothing.